Bongiwe01/WordLookup/README.md

     cd WordLookUp-WebApp
     ```

-3. Install the necessary dependencies for the backend:
+3. Navigate to the backend directory:
     ```bash
-    # Navigate to the backend directory
     cd src/main/java/wordlookup/spa

-    # Compile and Run the backend server
+4. Compile and Run the backend server javac Server.java java wordlookup.spa.Server
-    javac Server.java
-    java wordlookup.spa.Server

     ```

-4. Open the app in your browser:
+5. Open the app in your browser:
     - Navigate to `http://localhost:5050` to view the app.

 ## 📝 Usage
 - Enter a word in the search bar.
 - The app will display the meaning and provide pronunciation support.

+## 🚧 Improvements & Future Work
+- Add support for multiple languages.
+- Improve APIs for more accurate and comprehensive synonym/antonym results.
+- Include a history feature to track previous word searches.
+- Improve UI/UX for a more polished look.